 Shoe boxes make excellent drawer organizers, especially for socks!

 To solve the problem of socks falling into disarray when you pull them out of the rows, I’ve found that drawer dividers are the key.
 You can make your own slats out of sturdy pieces of cardboard, wood, or even shoeboxes.
 I hang on to all of my shoeboxes just to help me organize my drawers and closet space, but the ones that have the removeable lids are best.
 If you’re using cardboard or wood you’ll need to fold or cut the pieces to fit snug in your drawer.
 You really don’t want them to shift or else your socks will continue to jumble up throughout the week.

 Sturdy Drawer Slats (Cost: $$)

 Drawer dividers are a spendy, but effective method for making your socks stay put.

 If you’re not a DIY-er, you can buy sturdy adjustable drawer organizers from most home improvement and organization stores that will keep your socks tightly organized.
 The plus side is they’re very robust and adjustable.
 The downside is they can cost $15-$30 for just a pack of three.

 Socks & Memories

-I miss physically being at the shop when a fresh batch of socks arrives.
+I missed physically being at the shop when a fresh batch of socks arrives.
 These happy moments would not only give me an opportunity to flex my organization skills, they would also give me a chance to soak up new designs and think about who in my life might enjoy them.
-Now that I’m confined to home, I don’t have the same opportunity to explore the new stuff.
-But I have found that organizing my sock drawer at home can be an adventure too.
+While confined to home, I didn't have the same opportunity to explore the new stuff.
+But I found that organizing my sock drawer at home can be an adventure too.
 Instead of looking forward as I do with the new stock, I’m looking backward at all the fun times I wore these crazy socks!
 As I consciously work through and fold my messy piles of socks, many of them bring back some pretty good times.